-Head of Department: Mrs E. Douglas edouglas663@c2ken.net
+Acting Head of Department: Mr E O'Neill eoneill905@c2ken.net

 GCSE LEISURE, TRAVEL & TOURISM CCEA

 AIMS:

 To:

 - Engage actively in the study of leisure, travel and tourism to develop as effective and independent learners and as critical and reflective thinkers with enquiring minds. - Understand the nature of the leisure, travel and tourism industry. - Develop an understanding of the contribution that leisure, travel and tourism makes to society and the economy. - Develop an awareness that health and safety issues are integral to leisure, travel and tourism. - Develop an awareness and understanding of sustainable development and environmental issues. - Appreciate diversity and recognise similarities and differences of attitudes and cultures in society.